naist-nlp/multils-japanese/README.md

 ## Papers

 The MultiLS-Japanese dataset was created by Adam Nohejl, Akio Haykawa, and Yusuke Ide.
-You can learn more about it in the following papers.
-Please cite them if you use the data.
+We are working on a paper dedicated to the dataset.
+In the mean time, please refer to the following papers and cite them when using the dataset.

 ### MultiLS-Japanese: Analysis and Additional Annotation